cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

    amount of information about an individual measurement or the person that generated it.

-1. Robustness in the presence of a malicious Aggregator.
+1. Verifiability in the presence of a malicious Aggregator.
 An Aggregator can, without detection, manipulate the aggregate result by modifying its own aggregate share.